Catherine Small Long: Career

 Long served in the U.S. Navy as a pharmacist's mate.

 Long became a staff assistant for Oregon senator Wayne Morse and Ohio Representative James G. Polk.

 In January 1985, Long's husband died and left a vacancy in Louisiana 8th congressional district.
 In 1985, when Long announced her candidacy, some of the wives of other U.S. representatives came into the district to campaign on her behalf.
 Long won the special election, defeating candidates including Republican Clyde C. Holloway, a nurseryman from Forest Hill in southern Rapides Parish, and then State Representative Jock Scott of Alexandria, a Democrat who later switched parties.

-In 1986, Long declined to seek a full term as congresswoman in the nonpartisan blanket primary.
-In another bid for the seat, Holloway narrowly prevailed in the general election even though the Eighth District was among the most historically Democratic in the nation.
+In 1986, Long declined to seek a full term as congresswoman.

 In his autobiographical Peapatch Politics: The Earl Long Era in Louisiana Politics, former lieutenant governor and education superintendent William J. "Bill" Dodd, an astute observer of Louisiana politics for a half century, describes Cathy Long, who compiled a liberal voting record in Congress, as the "perfect political wife."